MicrosoftDocs/windows-itpro-docs/windows/keep-secure/vpn-name-resolution.md

 - Any resolution should attempt to first resolve with the proxy server/DNS server with this entry

-NRPT is set using the **VPNv2/*ProfileName*/DomainNameInformationList** node.
+NRPT is set using the **VPNv2/*ProfileName*/DomainNameInformationList** node of the [VPNv2 CSP](https://msdn.microsoft.com/library/windows/hardware/dn914776.aspx).
 This node also configures Web proxy server or domain name servers.

 [Learn more about NRPT](https://technet.microsoft.com/library/ee649207%28v=ws.10%29.aspx)